jon-jacky/home/commonplace.md

   Reading the whole book has a depressing effect.
-Very soon you realize that it is possible to be well educated, well connected, articulate, distinguished, to have led and interesting life, and still be a bore."
+Very soon you realize that it is possible to be well educated, well connected, articulate, distinguished, to have led an interesting life, and still be a bore."

 18 Nov 2020